Constant-Development/WelcomePage/README.md

 # Constant Development

 ###### Welcome,
  Within this Organization you will seek various Resources, and Systems for your FiveM Server/Community.
 With this in mind, everything you see here is Open Source though, you aren't permitted to take set Code and use it towards a payout and such.
-If you are found doing so, you will be reported to Warden without question.
+If you are found doing so, you will be reported accordingly and further blacklisted from any Constant Development related Community..